History of Jordan in Timeline

 2016: Re-introduction of Proportional Representation

-In 2016, proportional representation was reintroduced to the Jordanian parliament during the general election, a move King Abdullah stated would eventually lead to the establishment of parliamentary governments.
+In 2016, proportional representation was reintroduced to the Jordanian parliament, a move King Abdullah said would eventually lead to establishing parliamentary governments.

-In 2016, the Jordan Research and Training Reactor was commissioned at the Jordan University of Science and Technology.
+In 2016, the Jordan Research and Training Reactor, a 5 MW training reactor, was commissioned at the Jordan University of Science and Technology.

 In 2017, the life expectancy in Jordan was around 74.8 years.

-In 2017, tourist numbers started to recover in Jordan.
+In 2017, tourist numbers in Jordan started to recover after a sharp decline.

-As of 2018, approximately 15.7% of Jordan's population lives below the national poverty line.
+As of 2018, approximately 15.7% of Jordan's population lived below the national poverty line, while almost a third fell below the national poverty line during some time of the year, known as transient poverty.

-2018: Talks to build first commercial nuclear plant
+2018: Talks with companies to build first commercial nuclear plant

-In 2018, Jordan was in talks with multiple companies to build its first commercial nuclear plant.
+In 2018, the Atomic Energy Commission announced that Jordan was in talks with multiple companies to build its first commercial nuclear plant, a helium-cooled reactor that is scheduled for completion by 2025.

-In 2018, the Jordanian government announced that it sought to generate 20% of electricity by renewable energy.
+In 2018, the Jordanian government announced it sought to beat the initial target for renewable energy generation by 2020 and aim for 20%.

 2018: Debt prevented from rising above 95%